 The listed property firm said it partnered with automotive distributor Asian Carmakers Corp.
 (ACC) of businessman Jose Ch.
 Alvarez to launch a P1-billion, two-tower project this year.

-“ACC shall form a new corporation with Century Properties to construct two towers: one for commercial offices and the other for a hotel with an expected gross floor area of 30,000 square meters,” said Century Properties chairman Jose E.B.
+“ACC shall form a new corporation with Century Properties to construct two towers: one for commercial offices and the other for a hotel with an expected gross floor area of 30,000 square meters,” said Century Properties Executive Chairman of the Board Jose E.B.
 Antonio.

 “This project is part of Century Properties’ medium-term plan to expand its portfolio to include commercial and tourism developments,” added Century Properties chief operating officer Jose Carlo R. Antonio.